The following information represents a brief summary of each benefit program available

 6. Disability Insurance

-Support staff have the option of enrolling in an ITT Hartford Long-Term Disability plan for non-exempt employees.
+Support staff have the option of enrolling in the Prudential Long-Term Disability plan for non-exempt employees.
 This plan is designed to provide a monthly benefit if a subscriber becomes disabled.
 The premiums are based on age and monthly salary.
 Benefits are based on salary.
 After a waiting period, determined by policy level, this plan pays a monthly benefit.
 There are three plan levels of coverage available.

 7. Optional Life Insurance

 These programs are available on a contributory basis for employees and dependents (spouse and children) whether or not they participate in health coverage.
 For guaranteed-issue coverage, the employee must enroll during the first full month of employment with the state.
 If optional life coverage is not elected at that time, the employee may only enroll during the annual enrollment period by presenting evidence of insurability through a health questionnaire.
 Premiums are based on age and the amount fo coverage requested.
 Refer to the optional life insurance information located at http://www.state.tn.us/finance/ins/life.shtml

 Optional dental insurance is available to all state plan members and the premiums are paid entirely by the employees.